-ESI was established in 1987 and now has 27 years of successful experience in explosives demolition, disposal, structural removal, and marine salvage.
+ESI was established in 1987 and now has over 27 years of successful experience in explosives demolition, disposal, structural removal, and marine salvage.
 As such, Health and Safety is a top priority for ESI to protect workers, the public, and our mission.
-The ESI health and safety goal is to provide the safe and efficient explosives work.
+The ESI health and safety goal is to conduct safe and efficient explosives work and complete our explosives mission safely.
 Our goal and tolerance is for "zero" accidents on every ESI project we manage and every project we conduct.

-ESI will conduct hazardous materials removal and disposal service operations at Camp Minden, LA for the LMD in compliance with Occupational Safety and Health Agency (OSHA), Environmental Protection Agency (USEPA), Department of Defense (DOD), Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), LSP, LDEQ and Camp Minden rules and regulations.
+ESI will conduct thermal destruction service operations at Camp Minden, LA for the LMD in compliance with Occupational Safety and Health Agency (OSHA),Environmental Protection Agency (USEPA), Department of Defense (DOD), Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE), LMD, LDEQ and Camp Minden rules and regulations.
 The general overall policy for ESI ammunition and explosives (A&E) operations is to employ the "cardinal rule of explosives safety"- limit exposure to a minimum number of personnel, for a minimum amount of time, to a minimum amount of A&E consistent with safe and efficient operations IAW DOD 4145.26-M, C.3.2.1.